ihsur7/pathfinder/README.md

 1. Set the resolution for voxelization (optional).
 Use the `setres` command to set the resolution for voxelization.
 Leave empty to use the default value (0.05).

 2. Load a 3D model.
 Use the `loadmodel` command to load a 3D model from an STL file.
 Currently, only STL files are supported.
-The model must be loaded before picking input and output coordinates.
+The model will be voxelized using the resolution set in step 1.
+The voxelized model will not be displayed until the next step.

 3. Pick input and output coordinates.
 Use the `pickio` command to interactively pick input and output coordinates from the loaded model.
 Click on a face to select it.
 Press the relevant checkbox to ensure correct coordinates are selected.
 The arrow MUST be visible and facing away from the selected face.
 Press 'i' to select input coordinates.
 Press 'o' to select output coordinates.
 Press 'c' to clear selection.
 Press 'q' to exit selection mode.